npmcdn-to-unpkg-bot/ngmigrate.github.io/_posts/2016-08-20-from-ng-class-to-attribute-binding.md

 ### String Binding

-Now that the component is defined, we can take advantage of the template binding syntax in Angular 2 to set the class.
-To bind to a DOM property, you simply wrap it in square braces, like this:
+The Angular 2 `ngClass` directive works the same as Angular 1.
+You simply wrap it in square braces, like this:

 {% highlight html %}
+<div [ngClass]="currentBackground">BG</div>
+<div [ngClass]="currentBorder">Border</div>
+{% endhighlight %}

+Note that "background" and "border" are expressions evaluated against the component and not string literals.

+Alternatively, you can take advantage of the fact that Angular 2 template binding allows binding directly to any DOM property without using a directive.
+This will work because `class` is a property on the DOM
+element:

+{% highlight html %}
 <div [class]="currentBackground">BG</div>
 <div [class]="currentBorder">Border</div>
 {% endhighlight %}

-Note that "background" and "border" are expressions evaluated against the component and not string literals.

 ### Array Binding

+Array binding works the same way in Angular 2 using the `ngClass` directive:

+{% highlight html %}
+<div [ngClass]="arr">Array</div>
+{% endhighlight %}

-Property binding evaluates the expression and passes the result directly to the property.
-Therefore, binding to an array will not behave the same as it did in Angular 1.x.
-Instead, you must either expose a method that decomposes the array into a string with the classes separated by spaces, or use an expression like this:
+Because property binding evaluates the expression and passes the result directly to the property, binding an array directly to the `class` property won't work.
+Instead, you must either expose a method that decomposes the array into a string with the classes separated by spaces, or use an expression like this that joins the array into a string:

 {% highlight html %}
 <div [class]="arr.join(' ')">Array</div>